clintjb/clintjb.github.io/_pages/mba.md

 #### Financial Accounting (Wharton University)

-Master the technical skills needed to analyze financial statements and disclosures for use in financial analysis, and learn how accounting standards and managerial incentives affect the financial reporting process.
-By the end of this course, you’ll be able to read the three most common financial statements: the income statement, balance sheet, and statement of cash flows.
+This course develops the technical skills required to analyze financial statements and disclosures for financial analysis purposes.
+Students learn how accounting standards and managerial incentives influence the financial reporting process.
+The curriculum covers the three fundamental financial statements: income statement, balance sheet, and statement of cash flows, providing practical expertise in financial statement interpretation and analysis.

 <a class="external" target="_blank" rel="noopener noreferrer" href="https://www.clintbird.com/files/accounting.pdf">Transcript & Final Grade - 82.0%</a>